My Most Popular Posts

 As an ex-marketer, a bio feels like another attempt to sell my soul to you.
 To convince you of my worthiness.
-To scream louder than all the other portrait photographers and writers, and let you know that “I am the best and here is why”.
+To scream louder than all the other photographers and coaches, and let you know that “I am the best and here is why”.

 But I am tired of feeling like a hypocrite.
 My work is all about proving your worthiness, your capability, and your true beauty to you – and so I’d prefer to write you this letter from the heart, instead.
 It won’t be what you’re used to, and it won’t be perfect – but it’ll be the verbal embodiment of what I tend to create.
 Whether it’s writing with the aim to help you help yourself, or my photography – my intention always remains the same: to prove that you are (good) enough.

 I’ll probably update this another time with more of a story, but for now, here are some glimpses into my teenage years.

 Limbo.
 It’s a word that should bring about imagery of fun party games for adults – ok, fun party games for extroverts – but somehow all it does for me is conjure up dread and memories of not being settled.

 I think I’ve been looking to get out of limbo for many years.
 But like all things in life, the thing you wish to escape is what you get more of — what you resist, persists; where attention goes, energy flows, etc etc etfuckincetera.

 So here’s a little advice for you today, based on a conversation I had with a good friend who is in limbo within a relationship.
 But first, let’s start by figuring out what kind of beast we’re dealing with.

 As I type this, I’m holding down vomit and counting down the hours until the Tropical Disease Centre opens.